jesmrec/ownCloud-E2E-Android-Cucumber-Appium/README.md

 Different requirements:

 * `Appium` instance running and reachable.
 Check this [link](https://appium.io/docs/en/about-appium/getting-started/?lang=en) to get futher info about Appium.
-Last Appium review: v2.11.2 (2024/07/10)

 * At least, one device/emulator attached and reachable via adb.
 Check command `adb devices` to ensure `Appium` will get the device reference to